-To understand how it works, you must first know how cameras are able to focus on a target.
+To understand how it works, you must first know how cameras can focus on a target.
 There are two types of focus; autofocus and manual focus.

 Autofocus uses an internal light meter to determine what it thinks is the right focal point, then it adjusts the lens until it reaches that point.

-As you can imagine, this can get very confusing, especially when there are a number of objects close together that have different focal points.
+As you can imagine, this can get very confusing, especially when there are several objects close together that have different focal points.

 Manual focus allows you to set the focal plane yourself by looking through the lens and moving the focusing ring until it reaches the right point.